mars-sim/mars-sim/README.md

 ---

 ## Economics
 In terms of [economic](https://github.com/mars-sim/mars-sim/wiki/Economics) modeling, mars-sim implements a value point (VP) system, which keeps track of the supply and demand on each resource.
-There is no standard currency established yet.
-Traders barter trades with neighboring settlements and the surplus/ deficit based on the
+There is no standard currency established on Mars yet.
-VPs of the resources in exchanged would be computed in each trading session.
+Traders barter trades with neighboring settlements and the surplus/ deficit based on the VPs of the resources in exchange in each trading session.

 ---

 ## Jobs and Missions
-Settlers spend much of their time learning to **live off the land**.
+Settlers spend much of their time learning to *live off the land*.
 Assigning meaningful [jobs](https://github.com/mars-sim/mars-sim/wiki/Jobs) to the settlers are vital to the health of the economy of the settlements.
 Settlers engage in various [tasks](https://github.com/mars-sim/mars-sim/wiki/Tasks) such as maintenance, ensuring life support resources are well balanced, growing crops in [greenhouses](https://github.com/mars-sim/mars-sim/wiki/Greenhouse-Operation), making secondary [food products](https://github.com/mars-sim/mars-sim/wiki/Food-Production), and manufacturing needed parts and equipment in workshops.

 Settlers will also go out on field [Missions](https://github.com/mars-sim/mars-sim/wiki/Missions) to explore and study the surrounding landscapes, to prospect and mine minerals, and to trade with neighboring settlements, etc. They may even decide to migrate from one settlement to another.